 Students are placed in warm, nurturing, multi-age communities where they experience courtesy and trust, build long-term relationships, and encounter countless life lessons.
 In a three-year period, children experience being the youngest, the middle-aged, and the oldest in the community.
 They learn, they practice, and they teach other students.
 In naturally occurring academic and social situations, they learn to ask for help, to accept help, to offer help, to resolve conflicts peacefully, and to encourage and acknowledge each other.
-In the process, they learn to be responsible and respectful students learners who are able to work effectively on their own or in cooperation with others.
+In the process, they learn to be responsible and respectful student learners who are able to work effectively on their own or in cooperation with others.
 These skills are essential to success in life because they foster emotional intelligence and the ability to understand another's point of view.

 The cultural curriculum is integral to educating future citizens of the world.

 The curriculum, with its emphasis on geography, history, world cultures, community service, and peace education, conscientiously seeks to promote a global perspective and enhance mutual respect.
 The students and faculty represent a fairly broad spectrum of religious faith, race, socioeconomic background, and ethnic heritage.
 While academic and creative excellence is emphasized and accomplished, we also nurture a sense of compassion, social responsibility and justice, and global understanding as key elements for living consciously in our ever-changing world.

 Stewardship is fundamental to Montessori education.

 Students' investigations of how every living being contributes to sustaining the universe, leads them to contemplate their own contribution as human beings.
 The resulting realization is that human beings, the most highly evolved of the species, are essentially custodians of the earth and we must take care of ourselves, other lives, and the environment that sustains all of us.